Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 Notes:

-Here sibling means a parachain from another parachain's perspective This is converter is **tipically used in parachains** to make sure the sibling parachain origins have an associated account.
+Here sibling means a parachain from another parachain's perspective This converter is **tipically used in parachains** to make sure the sibling parachain origins have an associated account.

 ---v